John5210/discord_bot/README.md

 # discord_bot
- Discord Bot that does various things
+ Discord Bot created for personal use that does various things \n Features added as I think of them